 A company limited by shares is the type of company commonly used for forming a small business.
 These companies will have limited liability i.e. if the company fails there is no claim on the assets of the shareholders (beyond their original investment).
 The purpose of this type of company is to trade and make profits.

 Shares are issued in return for a lump sum investment.
 Shares represent ownership of a company.
 If you buy shares in a company you become one of its owners.
 In a small business this investment may come from friends and family but for businesses looking for capital to fund high growth this funding will come from formal equity finance such as venture capital firms or stock markets.
 The advantage of issuing shares and raising money in this way is that you don't have to pay the money back or pay interest to the investors.
 Instead, shareholders are entitled to a share of the distributable profits of the company, known as dividends.

 Shareholders appoint directors to run the company (often the same people in a small business) and are involved in making key decisions, such as whether a business should be sold.

-Articles for companies limited by shares cover:
+The model Articles for companies limited by shares include clauses covering:

 A company limited by guarantee is the type of not-for-profit company commonly used to set up a club or an association.
 Companies limited by guarantee do not have shares and its members are guarantors rather than shareholders.
 Limitation of liability takes the form of a guarantee from its members to pay a nominal sum in the event of the company being wound up while they are a member or within one year of their ceasing to be a member.
 The amount of money that is guaranteed can be as little as £1 and is stated within the Company's Articles of Association.
 The members agree to contribute a membership fee or subscription, normally have equal voting rights and elect a board of directors.
 Any profits (often known as "surpluses") are not distributed as dividends, but may be used to support the activities for which the club is formed.